 “When backup had a duration greater than 12 hours“.
 Yes, this allows to troubleshoot long backup times and perhaps detect a huge change in CBT or files, perhaps some VMs or systems which were mass-modified by ransomware?
 Yes, possible.

 Next, we have Other processes TAB which allows specifying whether you have a script which you want to run before or open an external file.
 And also after the backup job.
-You might have a script which shuts down an in house developed custom application via several services.
-Or a database which runs inside of a particular VM which needs to be shut down and started after the backup job finished.
+You might have a script that shuts down an in house developed custom application via several services.
+Or a database that runs inside of a particular VM which needs to be shut down and started after the backup job finished.
 Really useful, or I'd say impossible to “live without”.